Submit Article

 What Were the Facts of This Case?

-The plaintiff, a British citizen and a Singapore Employment Pass holder, was the sole shareholder and ultimate beneficial owner of Arlington Assets Investments Ltd (“AAIL”), a company incorporated in the British Virgin Islands (“BVI”).
-The defendant, Ing Bank NV Hong Kong Branch, was the lender to AAIL.
-The bank granted AAIL credit facilities up to a maximum limit of US$180 million.
-To secure these facilities, the plaintiff executed a continuing personal guarantee in favour of the bank.
+The Plaintiff, Rafat Ali Rizvi, was a British citizen who resided in Singapore under an Employment Pass.
+He was the sole shareholder and ultimate beneficial owner of Arlington Assets Investments Ltd ("AAIL"), a company incorporated in the British Virgin Islands ("BVI").
+The Defendant, Ing Bank NV Hong Kong Branch, had entered into a commercial relationship with AAIL, granting it credit facilities up to a maximum limit of US$180 million.
+To facilitate this lending arrangement, the Plaintiff executed a continuing personal guarantee in favor of the Defendant, thereby assuming secondary liability for the debts of AAIL.

 How Did the Court Analyse the Issues?